kkarakk/BIGWebsite/README.md

 # BIGWebsite
-Native Android App made copying website http://www.bigholding.com to show technical proficiency during interview.
-Created in a short period of time so forgive the ugliness
+Native Android App made copying website http://www.bigholding.com to show technical proficiency Created in a short period of time so forgive the ugliness

 View an interactive demo on appetize.io->